Joint Venture Definition

 - Do you have an approved SBA mentor protege agreement in place?

 Within the joint venture, there is always a managing partner who is in ultimate control of the project.
-Read important information about hiring incumbent government contractor personnel and the advantages and disadvantages of JV agreements.
+Read important information about hiring incumbent government contractor personnel.

 For help meeting the SBA definition of joint venture and complying with SBA affiliation rules, call our lawyers at 1-866-601-5518.
 Free Initial Consultation.